CT Coronary Angiography (CTCA)

-You are required to fast for 2 hours prior to your CT, but please continue to drink water and keep well hydrated.
+You are required to fast for 2 hours prior to your CT, but please continue to drink water to keep well hydrated.

 Please advise our staff when making your appointment if you are pregnant, have a pacemaker, coronary artery bypass grafts, an irregular heart rhythm, or have had an allergic reaction to contrast agents (dye) in the past.

 Please ensure you have had a blood test to check your kidney function in the 6 months prior to your CT.
-If you require a blood test we can organize a pathology request form or you can contact your GP.
+If you require a blood test, we can organise a pathology request form, or you can contact your GP.